 Georgetown attorney Ken Crain announced today that he will seek the Democratic nomination for Williamson County District Attorney.

-“The current DA is more interested in convictions than finding the truth.
+"The current DA is more interested in convictions than finding the truth.
 Williamson County residents expect a criminal justice system that is tough on crime, without being light on justice.
-Michael Morton sat in a Texas prison for a crime he did not commit several years longer than necessary, because the current DA used every legal maneuver at his command to frustrate and delay the public’s right to know the truth.
-In my view,” Crain said, “it is completely irrational for a DA to oppose DNA or other scientific testing, applying today’s technology to old evidence.
+Michael Morton sat in a Texas prison for a crime he did not commit several years longer than necessary, because the current DA used every legal maneuver at his command to frustrate and delay the public's right to know the truth.
+In my view," Crain said, "it is completely irrational for a DA to oppose DNA or other scientific testing, applying today's technology to old evidence.
 If it proves the person in prison is guilty, it confirms that justice has been served.
-If it shows that an innocent person is imprisoned, that is something that the district attorney should want to know.”
+If it shows that an innocent person in imprisoned, that is something that the district attorney should want to know."

 “We now know that Michael Morton is a victim of the Williamson County criminal justice system.
 Let’s make sure that this never happens again.”

-Crain, 57, has practiced law in Williamson County continuously since 1985.
+Crain, 57, has practiced law is Williamson County continuously since 1985.
 He served as assistant county attorney for two years, prosecuting hundreds of misdemeanor criminal cases.
 Since opening his private law practice in 1986, Crain has defended felony and misdemeanor criminal cases, worked on divorce and other family law cases, drafted wills and handled probate cases.

 Crain and wife Micki have been married for 35 years.
 They have one daughter, Dr. Allyn Crain, a chiropractor with an office in Salado.